Nubebuster/vnc-stunnel-setup/README.md

 ## Notes
  - Closing the old port `5900` on the vnc server ensures you do not accidentally connect to the unencrypted port.
+ - A vnc client may still warn you that the connection is unencrypted.
+You may ignore this message as the vnc client is unaware of the stunnel setup.
  - The `vnc-server-setup` creates a new service `stunnel-vnc-client.service` and overwrites `/etc/stunnel/x11vnc.conf` if it exists.
  - The `vnc-client-setup` creates a new service if it does not exist `stunnel-vnc-server.service` and creates or appends to `/etc/stunnel/x11vnc.conf`.
 So you can add multiple remote servers to your client by running the script again.*
 > *Running the client setup with the same aruguments adds duplicate entries in `/etc/stunnel/vnc-client.conf`.
 You can edit the file manually if any issues occur or you want to modify an entry.